agupta13/arpitgupta.github.io/_pages/about.md

   - ACM CoNEXT: 2019 -->

 ## News
+- `Mar 2024`: Our paper, [Leveraging Prefix Structure to Detect Volumetric DDoS Attack Signatures with Programmable Switches](https://sites.cs.ucsb.edu/~arpitgupta/pdfs/zapdos.pdf), got accepted at **IEEE Symposium on Security and Privacy (S&P), 2024**.
+Kudos to [Chris Misa](https://ix.cs.uoregon.edu/~cmisa/) for all the hard work and perseverance.
+This is the first work that demonstrates how we can leverage the fractal (self-similar) nature of IP addresses to design a more effective DDoS defense system, targeted primarily for small and medium enterprises (SMEs).
+This work is in line with my various ongoing efforts in our group that aim to ensure *secure and performant Internet connectivity for All*.
+- `Jan 2024`: Our paper, [Query Planning for Robust and Scalable Hybrid Network Telemetry Systems](https://sites.cs.ucsb.edu/~arpitgupta/pdfs/dynamap.pdf), got accepted at **CoNEXT, 2024**.
+Kudos to [Chaofan Shou](https://scf.so/), a prodigious UCSB graduate, for his super-heroic effort.
+This work builds upon Sonata, developing a novel query planning technique to effectively handle changes in traffic or query workloads.
+This project holds special significance for me as a mentor because the lead author, [Chaofan Shou](https://scf.so/), was an undergraduate at UCSB when he completed this project.
 - `Aug 2023`: Our paper, [In Search of netUnicorn: A Data-Collection Platform to Develop Generalizable ML Models for Network Security Problems](https://arxiv.org/pdf/2306.08853.pdf), got accepted at **ACM CCS'23**.
 Kudos to [Roman](https://maybe-hello-world.github.io/) for developing such an impressive and useful system!
 Please find more information about the project [here](https://netunicorn.cs.ucsb.edu/).
 - `June 2023`: Udit Paul received the [Computer Science Outstanding Publication Award](#).  🏆
 - `June 2023`: Udit Paul received the [Computer Science Outstanding Dissertation Award](#).  🏆